 Guest curator

 Jayashree Chakravarty was born in Khoai, Tripura in 1956.
-She completed her Bachelors in Fine Arts from Viswa Bharati in the sprawling natural environs of Santiniketan, and then obtained her postgraduate diploma in Fine Arts from the MS University of Baroda, where she was exposed to an urban sensibility.
-She was also an artist in residence at Aix en Provence from 1993-95, where she was influenced in the formative years of her practice by the French movement Supports/Surfaces, especially by Claude Viallat.
+She completed her BFA at Visva Bharati, surrounded by the sprawling nature of Santiniketan.
+She then earned her MFA in Painting from the Faculty of Fine Arts, Maharaja Sayajirao University of Baroda, where she was exposed to the strikingly different urban environment.
+From 1993 to 1995, Chakravarty was an artist in residence at Aix-en-Provence, where she was influenced by the French movement, ‘Supports/Surfaces,’ and was especially inspired by Claude Viallat.

-She spent her early years in Kolkata, in the proximity of hills and forests thereby coming across a variety of flora and fauna.
-Soon, the township became a concrete jungle, with few traces of the natural past left behind.
-This influenced her paintings, where the old and new cityscapes are melded with a fine expertise.
-An occasional bird, a broken window, or a brick wall emerge out of the mossy hue and mouldy texture of some of the works.
+Her formative years were spent in Calcutta, in proximity of hills and forests, and a variety of flora and fauna.
+The township soon became a concrete jungle, with few traces of the natural past left behind.
+This change influenced her paintings, where she melded the old and new cityscapes together with skilled expertise.
+An occasional bird, a broken window, or a brick wall emerge from the mossy hue and mouldy texture of some of her works.

-Inventing her own art making techniques, using organic material and varied kinds of papers, her installations in the form of paper scrolls remain unique in their conceptions and execution.
-Her works are autobiographical and dream-like in nature.
-Her ink on paper sketches are exercises in transition and transform personal experience into mystical truth.
-She experiments with an exciting variety of media like rice paper, tissue and cellophane.
-In her works, she uses superimposed forms, quite like the sketches that cave painters worked on before they mapped them on the walls of caves.
-Her imagery, because of her fluid and transparent images, reflect the present mood of the world, which is fluid in itself.
+Developing her own artistic techniques using organic material and varied kinds of papers, Chakravarty’s paper scrolls installations remain unique in their conception and execution.
+Her works are autobiographical and dream-like in nature; the ink on paper sketches are exercises in transition and transform personal experience into mystical truth.
+She experiments with an exciting variety of media like rice paper, tissue, and cellophane.
+She also superimposes forms, similar to the sketches that cave painters worked on before they mapped them on the walls of caves.
+Because of her fluid and transparent images, Chakravarty’s imagery reflects the present mood of the world, which is fluid in itself.
 At a mere conventional and figurative level, her works reflect the unity of man with nature.
-Motifs such as dogs, waves and serried crescent shapes recur in her works.
+Motifs such as dogs, waves, and serried crescent shapes recur in her works.

 She received the Gujarat Lalit Kala Akademi Award and the Second Bharat Bhavan Biennale Award in 1988.
-She has also been honoured with Bombay Art Society Award, Mumbai (1980) and Honourable Mention Award, Asian Art Biennial, Dhaka, Bangladesh (1997) to name a few.
-The artist lives and works in Kolkata.
+She was also honoured with the Bombay Art Society Award in 1980 and the Honourable Mention Award from the Asian Art Biennial, Dhaka in 1997, among others.
+Chakravarty lives and works in Calcutta.